How To Use Red Light Therapy for Testosterone: Don’t.

 Conclusion

 Proven testosterone management strategies like healthy lifestyle choices, proper medical care, and professional guidance remain the most effective ways to support your testosterone levels.
-While research on Red Light Therapy and testosterone is ongoing, there is currently no evidence that Red Light Therapy is a cure or treatment for low testosterone or any medical condition.
+While research on Red Light Therapy and testosterone is ongoing, there is currently no strong clinical evidence in humans that Red Light Therapy is a cure or treatment for low testosterone or any medical condition.
+The most cited studies involve bright light boxes (not skincare devices), animal models (not humans), or sperm motility outcomes (not testosterone levels directly).
 Always prioritize safe, evidence-based methods and consult with healthcare professionals to ensure the best approach for your hormone health.

 For those interested in the skincare benefits of Red Light Therapy, the full range of Solawave skincare devices offers FDA-cleared, science-backed options for supporting healthier, more radiant-looking skin from the comfort of home.